ncbi/vadr/documentation/alerts.md

   model positions 11 to 19, uncovered by the blastx alignment.
 This length difference of 9 exceeds the maximum allowed difference of 5, so the alert is reported.
-  A similar `indf5plg` alert exists for when the blastx alignment extends *longer* than the predicted nucleotide alignment, but no example is shown here.
+  A similar `indf5plg` alert exists for when the blastx alignment extends *longer* than the predicted nucleotide alignment on the 5' end, but no example is shown here.

 ```
 #      seq              ftr   ftr          ftr  alert           alert                             seq  seq       mdl  mdl  alert